 Located at Forbes Hill Research Park overlooking Cann Lake

 The latest G8 legacy facility, established through a partnership between the Town of Huntsville and the University of Waterloo, in co-operation with the federal government, is a research and learning facility for environmental and ecological sustainability.
-It will support the work of researchers in the Centre for Ecosystem Resilience and Adaption, as well as host other University of Waterloo activities such as training programs, conferences and workshops.
+Supports the work of researchers in the Centre for Ecosystem Resilience and Adaption, as well as host other University of Waterloo activities such as training programs, conferences and workshops.

-The centre will be the site for training programs for mid-career professionals in such areas as ecosystem restoration, strategic environmental assessment, sustainable tourism, environmental planning and green business as well as undergraduate and graduate courses and workshops on topics such as climate change, tourism, land-use planning and local economic development.
+The centre is the site for training programs for mid-career professionals in such areas as ecosystem restoration, strategic environmental assessment, sustainable tourism, environmental planning and green business as well as undergraduate and graduate courses and workshops on topics such as climate change, tourism, land-use planning and local economic development.